ravener/miyako/db.md

 # Database Concept
 Current way database is managed is very ugly and I question myself about it everyday.

+> **NOTE:** This is done.
+A getter in guilds for cache.
+Settings instance managing updates to a table.
+All done.

 The main issues are:
 - No cache (Lot of database requests everywhere)
 - SQL Queries all around.
 Less abstraction over the database provider, will make it extremely difficult to migrate to another database if we ever have to.